 Welcome to Wheelock UMC

-On behalf of WheelockUMC, I want to welcome all of you, come to visite us and come to join our praise worship to our Lord.
-I hope, I will see you soon.
-Thanks, May God Blessing.
+On behalf of WheelockUMC, I would like to welcome all of you to visit us and join us in praising and worshipping our Lord.
+I hope I will see you soon.
+Thanks, May God bless you and keep you safe.

 Love in The Name of Jesus Christ.